Who Framed Roger Rabbit: Writing

 The Toon Patrol (Stupid, Smart Ass, Greasy, Wheezy, and Psycho) satirizes the Seven Dwarfs (Doc, Grumpy, Happy, Sleepy, Bashful, Sneezy, and Dopey), who appeared in Snow White and the Seven Dwarfs (1937).
 Originally seven weasels were to mimic the dwarfs complement, but eventually two of them, Slimey and Sleazy, were written out of the script.
+The Dwarfs themselves appear briefly in the finished film, in the background after Valiant crashes his car in Toontown.
 Further references included The Ink and Paint Club resembling the Harlem Cotton Club, while Zemeckis compared Judge Doom's invention of the Dip to eliminate all the toons to Hitler's Final Solution.
 Doom was originally the hunter who killed Bambi's mother.
 Benny the Cab was first conceived to be a Volkswagen Beetle before being changed to a taxi cab.
-The "dueling pianists" scene was originally storyboarded by Williams and Chuck Jones, in which Donald Duck would receive praise from the audience, and Daffy Duck would only gain the attention of crickets chirping; the scene was changed to fit the film's atmosphere.
+The "dueling pianists" scene was originally storyboarded by Williams and Chuck Jones (later by Joe Ranft and Mark Kausler), in which Donald Duck would receive praise from the audience, and Daffy Duck would only gain the attention of crickets chirping; the scene was changed to fit the film's atmosphere.
 While working on that scene, Dave Spafford snuck in a frame of Daffy using a baby tied up in rope as one of the props with which to play the piano, which was later removed at Williams' insistence.
 The animators originally did an homage to the original Betty Boop shorts at Zemeckis' request, having Betty's dress slide down to reveal her bosom in a single frame; this was removed for later home video releases.
+A scene at the Ink and Paint Club in which Bugs Bunny converses with Walt Disney was planned, but was cut.
+A blue cow was included as an Easter egg in the Toontown scene, inspired by a childhood drawing by Wolf.
 Ideas originally conceived for the story also included a sequence set at Marvin Acme's funeral, whose attendees included Eddie, Foghorn Leghorn, Mickey Mouse, Minnie Mouse, Donald Duck, Goofy, the Three Little Pigs, Bugs Bunny, Daffy Duck, Porky and Petunia Pig, Elmer Fudd, Yosemite Sam, Sylvester the Cat, Hippety Hopper, Tom and Jerry, Droopy, Tex Avery's Big Bad Wolf, Heckle and Jeckle, Chip 'n' Dale, Felix the Cat, Herman and Katnip, Mighty Mouse, Superman, Dick Tracy, Popeye, Olive Oyl, Bluto, Clarabelle Cow, Horace Horsecollar, the Seven Dwarfs, Andy Panda, Baby Huey, Casper the Friendly Ghost, Humphrey Bogart, and Clark Gable in cameo appearances.
 This scene was cut for pacing reasons at the storyboard stage.
 (Note: Attributed to multiple references:) Before finally agreeing on Who Framed Roger Rabbit as the film's title, working titles included Murder in Toontown, Toons, Dead Toons Don't Pay Bills, The Toontown Trial, Trouble in Toontown, and Eddie Goes to Toontown.